-Further Mathematics is a second A-Level and is essential for studying mathematics at some universities and desirable for Natural Sciences at Oxbridge.
-It introduces some of the topics that will be met at university making the transition to a mathematics-rich course much easier.
-Universities do provide a ‘catch-up’ course for students who have not studied Further Mathematics however completing the work at A-Level is a clear advantage – especially when much knowledge is ‘assumed’ at universities.
+Further mathematics is a second A-level and is essential for studying mathematics at some universities and desirable for natural sciences at Oxbridge.
+It is also desirable when looking to study any sort of engineering degree or computer science.
+Further mathematics introduces some of the topics that will be met at university making the transition to a mathematics-rich course much easier.
+Whilst most universities do provide ‘catch-up’ for students who have not studied further mathematics, completing the work at A-level is a clear advantage, especially when much of the knowledge is ‘assumed’ at universities.

 The applied modules include statistics and mechanics and also decision mathematics, a relatively new branch of mathematics that investigates many real life practical problems by studying algorithms, networks and linear programming.

-Further Mathematics enables students to distinguish themselves as able mathematicians in the university and employment market.
-An A* at GCSE is essential, but even then, students will find it challenging!
+Further mathematics enables students to distinguish themselves as able mathematicians in the university and employment market.
+A grade 8/9 (A* grade) at GCSE is essential, but even then, students will find it challenging!
 There has been an increase in the number of students taking the subjects nationally in recent years demonstrating an appetite for mastering challenging techniques and solving more complex problems.

-The following information is based on the Edexcel specification:
+The following information is based on the Pearson Edexcel specification:

-If girls choose to study A-Level Further Mathematics, they will be examined at the end of Year 13 and take 4 papers – 2 further pure papers and 2 papers on two of either more further pure, further statistics, further mechanics or decision.
+If girls choose to study A-level further mathematics, they will be examined at the end of Year 13 and take 4 papers – 2 further pure papers and 2 papers on two of either more further pure, further statistics, further mechanics or decision mathematics.
 All examinations will be 1½ hours long and out of 75 marks each.

 This is a challenging A-level and not for the faint-hearted.
 For anyone up to the challenge be prepared for extra hard work and intense fun!